Visual-mov/mish/README.md

 ~$ make
 ```

-Compile mish and add to default shells
+Compile mish and add to default shells (pull repo and re-make to update the shell )
 ```
 ~$ make install
 ```